Physical Therapist Assistant

 Overview

 In just two years, Elgin Community College’s Physical Therapist Assistant program prepares students to be successfully employed.
 Our state-of-the-art lab spaces let them practice on the equipment they’ll use in the field.
-We also partner with clinics to give students hands-on clinical experiences, and many students receive job offers from those internships.
+We also partner with clinics to give students hands-on clinical experiences; many students receive job offers from those internships.
 If you’re passionate about physical fitness, learning how the body works, wellness, and helping others, becoming a physical therapist assistant (PTA) could be your ideal career.

 Successful PTAs have exceptional communication skills and enjoy working with people of all ages.
 ECC’s program teaches you how to create exercise programs for patients with different levels of mobility, utilize appropriate treatment methods, problem-solve effectively, and work collaboratively with other healthcare team members.